-Throughout my long tenure in a small practice I respected and safeguarded my receptionists' roles as social antennae and buttresses in my contact with patients.
-Their good sense, warm hearts and kindness helped greatly both my understanding (diagnosis, even) and my therapeutic influence.
+'Throughout my long tenure in a small practice I respected and safeguarded my receptionists' roles as social antennae, bridges and buttresses in my contact with patients.
+Their good sense, warm hearts and kindness helped greatly both my understanding (diagnosis, even) and my therapeutic influence.'

-These beneficent exchanges occurred through the reception hatch, on the phone and when talking about doctors' prescriptions: the overt business was the gateway, the metacommunication may lead to a related path that is often quite as important.
+These beneficent exchanges occurred personally - through the reception hatch, on the phone and when talking about doctors' prescriptions: the overt business was the gateway; the metacommunication - the accompanying personal exchanges - may lead to a related path that is often quite as important.
+This is exampled in Section 12, below.

-Zealous IT applications to clinical record keeping and requisite compliance templates often bring similar sacrifices.
-While the benefits are readily evident (readability, access, transmission, standardisation) the losses are major but subtle, so often lost to us now.
+What is the general principle evinced here?
+It is that the formulaic demands of zealous IT applications to clinical record keeping and requisite compliance templates, for example, often sacrifice such informal possibilities.
+While the benefits of IT are readily evident (readability, access, transmission, standardisation) the losses are major but subtle, so often increase insidiously.
 What does this mean?

-Well, we lose sight of those losses in a similar way to the example above: subtlety often means we may eventually perceive the effect, but are not aware of how and when it happened.
+Well, we lose sight of those losses: for example the possibility of personal greetings by staff who get to know us.
+Such subtle loss often means we may eventually perceive the effect, but are not aware of how and when it happened.
 So computers, in their requirements for codes, data, categories and keywords, will mould or restrict the thinking and language of the operator-practitioner ... and also the behaviour.

-'The doctor was looking at all this stuff on the computer ... no, they didn't seem interested in me, just what was on their screen...'
-I have heard this kind of description of IT-era consultations hundreds of times: it is destroying the human heart and imagination of pastoral healthcare.
+'The doctor was looking at all this stuff on the computer ... no, they didn't seem interested in me, just what was on their screen ... even their questions, I think, came from the computer.'